 Prior to preparing for the Sacraments of Baptism, First Reconciliation, First Eucharist or Confirmation, the Diocese of Richmond requires that families have completed registration, be regularly attending weekend Mass and be active in the life of the parish.
 Contact firstname.lastname@example.org for all Sacramental information.

 Children, youth and adults may be baptized.
 For young children (up through age 6), parents are asked to attend preparation which is scheduled during the year.
 If you’d like to have your child baptized, please contact the parish office.
-If you/your child is 7 years or older, please see the “Becoming Catholic” section for more information as well.
+If you/your child is 7 years or older, please call the parish office for more information as well.
 (757)421-7416.

 The Catholic Catechism explains: “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (CCC #1213)